hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

     Scatter plot of the two UMAP dimensions from the embeddings computed by applying the <em>pre-trained</em> NT to the 6,000 DNA sequences test dataset, containing 1,000 sequences from each species.
 </div>

 Some disclaimers need to be made.
-First, I took a minuscule sample of all protein coding sequences, which is somewhat biased towards the beginning of the protein.
+First, I took a minuscule sample of all protein coding sequences, which my sampling process slightly biases towards the beginning of the protein.
 Second, I am using the smallest NT, and its likely that larger models can represent these sequences more richly.

 Even with these limitations, sequences from the same species tend to inhabit similar regions of the underlying manifold.
 If you are unconvinced, just squint your eyes.
-This is probably not too reassuring, so maybe I can do better: I trained a muticlass logistic regression tasked with predicting the species using only the embeddings.
+Since this is probably not too reassuring, maybe I can do better: I trained a multiclass logistic regression tasked with predicting the species from the sequence embeddings.
 This classifier achieved an accuracy of $$0.47$$, convincingly above the accuracy of a random classifier ($$\frac 1 6 = 0.16$$).
 Furthermore, some of the errors are clearly between the two closest species from an evolutionary standpoint: human and mouse.

 {% include figure.liquid loading="eager" path="assets/python/2025-05-02-hf-transformers/img/confusion_matrix_test.webp" class="img-fluid rounded z-depth-1" %}

 # Fine-tuning the model

-The NT was trained via self-supervised learning, and it never got any explicit knowledge about which species it was looking at.
+The NT was trained via MLM, and it never got any explicit information about which species it was looking at.
 Hence, it's not too surprising that it can't separate different species right off the bat.
 Fine-tuning it to this task should provide more relevant representations. `transformers` also provides an easy way of doing that using `transformers.Trainer`.
-(For the record, I am unconvinced this is a better solution than [Lightning](https://lightning.ai) and others; however, it can be convenient.)
+(For the record, I am unconvinced this is a better solution than [Lightning](https://lightning.ai) and others; however, it can be convenient if you are already in teh Hugging Face ecosystem.)

-We will start by importing the model using a different AutoClass which will automatically add a classification head:
+We will start by importing the model using a the right AutoClass for the task:

 ```python
 classif_nt = AutoModelForSequenceClassification.from_pretrained(